kjolley/BIGSdb_documentation/submissions.rst

 Paste in sequence(s)
 ====================
 Paste in the new variant sequences to the box.
 This can either be a stand- alone sequence or multiple sequences in FASTA format.
+The sequences must be trimmed to the start and end points of the loci - check existing allele definitions if in doubt.
+The submission is likely to be rejected if sequences are not trimmed.
 Click submit.

 .. image:: /images/submissions/submission6.png